Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \textit{\textbf{Spanning trees and the interval labeling}}.
-To efficiently process reachability queries on the DAG, the tree cover approach first computes the spanning trees in the DAG and then computes the interval labeling according to the spanning trees.
+The tree cover approach first computes the spanning trees in the DAG and then computes the interval labeling according to the spanning trees.
 For the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}, a corresponding spanning tree is presented in Fig. \ref{fig:interval-labeling-of-the-spanning-tree}.
 The interval labeling can be efficiently computed and is able to include all the reachability information in the spanning tree.
 Specifically, the interval labeling assigns an interval to each vertex $v$ in the tree, which is computed based on a postorder traversal from the root in the tree.
 Let $\mathcal{L}_v=[a_v,b_v]$ be the interval assigned to vertex $v$.
 Then, the second endpoint $b_v$ is the postorder number of $v$, and the first endpoint $a_v$ is the lowest postorder number of all the descendants of $v$ in the tree.
 In Fig. \ref{fig:interval-labeling-of-the-spanning-tree}, we present the intervals that are computed based on the postorder traversal from root $A$.

 \textit{\textbf{Query processing with the interval labeling}}.
-The vertex intervals can be used to efficiently process a reachability query $Q_r(s,t)$ by checking whether $b_t\in [a_s,b_s]$.
+Reachability query $Q_r(s,t)$ can be processed by checking whether $b_t\in [a_s,b_s]$.
 The intuition is processing $Q_r(s,t)$ by checking whether the subtree rooted at $s$ in the spanning tree contains $t$, and the intervals assigned to $s$ and $t$ encode sufficient information for such a checking.
-Consider the previous query $Q_r(A, B)$.
+Consider the query $Q_r(A, B)$.
 The postorder number of $B$ is contained in the interval of $A$ as $8\in [0,10] $.
 Thus, $Q_r(A, B)=True$.
-Using the intervals, $Q_r(s,t)$ can also be processed by checking whether the interval of $s$ subsumes the interval of $t$, \textit{e.g.}, for $Q_r(A, B)$,$\mathcal{L}_B\subseteq\mathcal{L}_A$ as $[5,8] \subseteq [0,10]$.
+We note $Q_r(s,t)$ can be also processed by checking whether the interval of $s$ subsumes the interval of $t$, \textit{e.g.}, $\mathcal{L}_B\subseteq\mathcal{L}_A$ as $[5,8] \subseteq [0,10]$.
 These two approaches are essentially equivalent.

-Two major problems arise with this approach: \begin{itemize} \item In order to cover all the vertices in a graph to assign an interval to each vertex, a spanning forest might be necessary, which is a set of spanning trees. \item Interval labeling can only cover the reachability information through paths in a spanning tree. \end{itemize}
+\textit{\textbf{Limitations of interval labeling}}.
+Two major problems arise with the interval labeling approach: (i) To assign an interval to every vertex in the graph, it may be necessary to construct a spanning forest, \textit{i.e.}, a set of spanning trees that together cover all the vertices; (ii) Interval labeling can only cover the reachability information through paths in a spanning tree.